 Daxin Materials Corporation ("the Company") was incorporated in accordance with the Company Act of the Republic of China in July 12, 2006.
-The address of its registered office and principle place of business is No.15, Keyuan 1st Rd., Central Taiwan Science Park, Taichung City, Taiwan, R.O.C.
-The Company's common shares were listed and traded on the Taipei Exchange (TPEx) since May 12, 2011; officially listed on Taiwan Stock Exchange (TWSE) since July 16, 2011, and delisted from the TPEx at the same date.
+The address of its registered office and principal place of business is No.15, Keyuan 1st Rd., Central Taiwan Science Park, Taichung City, Taiwan, R.O.C.
+The Company's common shares were listed and traded on the Taipei Exchange ("TPEx") since May 12, 2011; officially listed on Taiwan Stock Exchange ("TWSE") since July 16, 2011, and delisted from the TPEx at the same date.

-The Company mainly engage in the research, development, production, and sale of LCD display and semiconductor related fine chemicals.
+The Company mainly engage in the research, development, production, and sale of display and semiconductor related fine chemicals.

-2. Approval date and procedures of the financial statements:
+2. The authorization of the financial statements

-These parent-company-only financial statements were approved and authorized for issue by the Board of Directors on February 23, 2022.
+These parent-company-only financial statements were approved and authorized for issue by the Board of Directors on February 22, 2023.

-3. New standards, amendments and interpretations adopted:
+3. Application of new standards, amendments and interpretations

-(1) The impact of the International Financial Reporting Standards ("IFRSs") endorsed by the Financial Supervisory Commission, R.O.C. which have already been adopted.
+(1) Impact of adoption the International Financial Reporting Standards ("IFRSs") endorsed by the Financial Supervisory Commission, R.O.C. ("FSC")

-The Company has initially adopted the following new amendments, which do not have a significant impact on its parent-company-only financial statements, from January 1, 2021:
+The Company has initially adopted the following new amendments, which do not have a significant impact on its parent-company-only financial statements, from January 1, 2022: